Charles Dickens: Reputation

 Dickens was the most popular novelist of his time, and remains one of the best-known and most-read of English authors.
 His works have never gone out of print, and have been adapted continually for the screen since the invention of cinema, with at least 200 motion pictures and television adaptations based on Dickens's works documented.
-Many of his works were adapted for the stage during his own lifetime—early productions included The Haunted Man which was performed in the West End's Adelphi Theatre in 1848—and, as early as 1901, the British silent film Scrooge, or, Marley's Ghost was made by Walter R. Booth.
+Many of his works were adapted for the stage during his own lifetime—early productions included A Christmas Carol; or, Past, Present, and Future in 1844, staged within weeks of the novella's publication, with Dickens appearing at several stage rehearsals during which he made suggestions, and The Haunted Man in 1848, both of which were performed at the Adelphi Theatre in the West End—and, as early as 1901, the British silent film Scrooge, or, Marley's Ghost was made by Walter R. Booth.
 Contemporaries such as the publisher Edward Lloyd cashed in on Dickens's popularity with cheap imitations of his novels, resulting in his own popular 'penny dreadfuls'.

 Dickens created some of the world's best-known fictional characters and is regarded by many as the greatest British novelist of the Victorian era.
 From the beginning of his career in the 1830s, his achievements in English literature were compared to those of Shakespeare.
 Dickens's literary reputation, however, began to decline with the publication of Bleak House in 1852–53.
-Philip Collins calls Bleak House "a crucial item in the history of Dickens's reputation.
-Reviewers and literary figures during the 1850s, 1860s and 1870s, saw a 'drear decline' in Dickens, from a writer of 'bright sunny comedy ... to dark and serious social' commentary".
+Philip Collins calls Bleak House "a crucial item in the history of Dickens's reputation".
+Reviewers and literary figures during the 1850s, 1860s and 1870s, saw a "drear decline" in Dickens, from a writer of "bright sunny comedy ... to dark and serious social commentary".
 The Spectator called Bleak House "a heavy book to read through at once ... dull and wearisome as a serial"; Richard Simpson, in The Rambler, characterised Hard Times as "this dreary framework"; Fraser's Magazine thought Little Dorrit "decidedly the worst of his novels".
 All the same, despite these "increasing reservations amongst reviewers and the chattering classes, 'the public never deserted its favourite.
 Dickens's popular reputation remained unchanged, sales continued to rise, and Household Words and later All the Year Round were highly successful.